Carmen Franco, 1st Duchess of Franco

-María del Carmen Franco y Polo, 1st Duchess of Franco, Grandee of Spain, Marchioness of Villaverde (14 September 1926 – 29 December 2017) was the only child of Spain's caudillo, General Francisco Franco and his wife, Carmen Polo y Martínez-Valdés.
+María del Carmen Franco y Polo, 1st Duchess of Franco, Grandee of Spain, Marchioness of Villaverde (14 September 1926 – 29 December 2017) was the only child of Spain's caudillo, General Francisco Franco and Carmen Polo y Martínez-Valdés.
 In Asturian fashion, she was known by many nicknames, such as Nenuca, Carmelilla, Carmencita, Cotota and Morita.

 Family

 Franco was born in Oviedo.
-It is rumoured that she was actually the daughter of Francisco Franco's younger brother, Ramón Franco and a prostitute who died shortly after giving birth.
+Officially, she was the daughter of Francisco Franco and Carmen Polo.
+However, historian and hispanist Paul Preston claims that she may have actually been the biological daughter of Franco's younger brother, Ramón Franco, and a prostitute who died after giving birth to her.

 On 10 April 1950, in El Pardo, she married Cristóbal Martínez-Bordiú, 10th Marquis of Villaverde.
 Villaverde was a prominent surgeon.
-In 1968 he conducted the first heart transplant operation in Spain.
+In 1968, he conducted the first heart transplant operation in Spain.
 The couple had seven children: